phonologus/QED/README.md

 # QED for Unix, UTF8/Unicode aware.

-This is a port of the University of Toronto Unix version of the QED editor, which was originally written by
-Rob Pike, David Tilbrook and Hugh
+This is a port of the University of Toronto Unix version of the QED editor, which was originally written by Rob Pike, David Tilbrook, Hugh Redelmeier and Tom Duff.
-Redelmeier.
 I have updated it to work with UTF8 and Unicode.

 This port was developed on a modern Linux (Fedora 32).
 It depends on just a few low-level kernel calls, so should be reasonably